 Code of Civil Procedure § 395(a) states in pertinent part that, “Except as otherwise provided by law and subject to the power of the court to transfer actions or proceedings as provided in this title, the county in which the defendants or some of them reside at the commencement of the action is the proper county for the trial of the action.”

 If several causes of action are alleged in a complaint, a motion for change of venue must be granted on all of the causes of action, if a defendant is entitled to change on any one cause of action.
 A fraud action must be tried in the county where the defendant lives as fraud is what is known as a transitory cause of action.

 Attorney’s fees and costs available on a motion for change of venue in California.

 If a plaintiff files in the wrong county, the defendant has the right to request that the Court order that the plaintiff pay all of their expenses, including court costs and attorney fees before any transfer is made.
 If the plaintiff is represented by an attorney, the Court can order that the attorney for the plaintiff be the one to pay any expenses and attorney fees before any such transfer is made.
 If the fees are not paid within 30 days of service of notice of the order transferring venue, the defendant may make a motion for dismissal of the case without prejudice.

 Code of Civil Procedure § 399 states in pertinent part: “When the transfer is sought solely, or is ordered, because the action or proceeding was commenced in a court other than that designated as proper by this title, such costs and fees (including any expenses and attorney’s fees awarded defendant pursuant to Section 396b) shall be paid by the plaintiff before such transfer is made”.

-If would like to discuss whether filing a motion for change of venue in your case is appropriate you can contact Nathan Mubasher for a free evaluation and consultation.
+If would like to discuss whether filing a motion for change of venue in your case is appropriate you can contact Nathan Mubasher for an evaluation and consultation.